amirhszd/jostar/README.md

 # Jostar
 ## _Feature Selection Module for Data Sciences in Python_

-Jostar (from the Farsi word “جستار” meaning “finder”) is a Python-based feature selection module comprised of nine different feature selection approaches from single objective to multi-objective methods, for regression and classification tasks.
+Jostar, from the Farsi word *جستار* meaning *finder*, is a Python-based feature selection module comprised of nine different feature selection approaches from single objective to multi-objective methods, for regression and classification tasks.
 The algorithms, to this date, are:

 - Ant Colony Optimization (ACO)
 - Differential Evolution (DE)